AndiRudi/AndiRudi.github.io/_posts/2021-02-25-NemaStepperMotors.md

 ![Winch Animation](/assets/2021-02-25-NemaStepperMotors/WinchAnimation.gif)

-With this setup I figured that the NEMA 8 was able to pull around 200 gramms, wheras the NEMA was ablet to hold up to 700 grams.
+With this setup I figured that the NEMA 8 was able to pull around 200 grams, whereas the NEMA was able to hold up to 700 grams.

 ## FAQ

 ### The stepper motor is just making sounds, but is not moving

-In my experiments this happenes when the motor does not have enough power (voltage).
+In my experiments this happens when the motor does not have enough power (voltage).
 I first tried to use a converter which creates 5V out off the USB port, but this was not enough current to power the motor.
 So please use an external power supply or battery pack to drive the motor.

 ### What is 28BYJ-48?

 This is a very cheap stepper motor (see [here](https://amzn.to/3bENSk1)).
-Beacause of its low price it is used a lot in IoT projects.
+Because of its low price it is used a lot in IoT projects.
 The downside of the motor is, that it does not have a lot of torque

-28BYJ-48 35 mm x 30 mm, 0,034 Nm -> That means around 200 gramms
+28BYJ-48 35 mm x 30 mm, 0,034 Nm -> That means around 200 grams

 ### What is NEMA?